Its-Just-Nans/rio201/report/README.md

 aiocoap-client -m POST -p "10" coap://[2001:660:4403:0483::2855]:5383/threshold
 ```

-Then, the server send the threshold by making a request to an the autonomous actuator.
+Then, the central server send the threshold by making a request to an the autonomous actuator.
 The autonomous actuator will then stop the motor if the threshold is above the threshold.

 ```c
 // on the main file of the server